 But we want them to know that God has not forgotten them!
 We want to bring His joy to the residents of Tazha - whether Roma (Gypsy) or Bulgarian, whether poor or well-off, whether young or old, regardless of whether they come from an Orthodox, Muslim or atheist background.

-Goers in this position will encourage and challenge the youth population, as rural youth don't see a real future for themselves, and be a catalyst for the different ethnic groups to respect and accept each other.
-This is pioneering work in a new location, so goers will also spend time learning the language and will need to be a self-starter.
+The Youth Leader should be encourager and challenger as rural youth don't see a real future for themselves and be a catalyst for the different ethnic groups to respect and accept each other.
+This ministry is different in that it is a new location with no workers who live in the village at present.
+It will be important to learn the language and be a self-starter.